fido-device-onboard/pri-fidoiot/component-samples/demo/owner/README.md

 # Getting Started with the FDO Owner Service

-The following are the system constraints for the FDO Owner Service.
+The following are the system requirements for the FDO Owner Service.
 - Operating System: Ubuntu* 20.04
 - Java* Development Kit 11
 - Apache Maven* 3.5.4 (Optional) software for building the demo from source